EDUCBA

 > chown aaggasa test1

 d. chgrp: change the group ownership of the file.
 This command is used to change the group to which the file belongs.
-Only the owner of the file has the right to change the file ownership.
+Only the file owner has the right to change the file ownership.

 Syntax: